Loading...

 A low cost shot at the second outside WR job in Cleveland.

 A pure year three bet.
-Sharp will play special teams in 2026 and could grow into the starting TE role by 2028.
+Sharp will play special teams in 2026 and could grow into a starting tight end role by 2028.

 Pittsburgh now has Allar at QB and Bernard at slot.
 The package makes sense as a long term dynasty pair.